puremourning/vimspector/docs/configuration.md

 ```

 The default value can also be a replacement variable.
 However, this _must_ be a
-veriable that's already defined, such as one of the [predefined
+variable that's already defined, such as one of the [predefined
-variables](#predefined-variables), or one speified in a `variables` block.
+variables](#predefined-variables), or one specified in a `variables` block.
 In
 order to reference them, you _must_ use `${var}` syntax and you _must_ escape
 the closing `}`.
 For example, the is a common and useful case: